-At Gaia Herbs, we are firm believers that the quality of an herbal supplement can only be as good as the quality of the herbs that go into it.
+At Gaia Herbs, we firmly believe that the quality of an herbal supplement can only be as good as the quality of the herbs that go into it.
 That’s why many of the herbs in our products are grown on our Certified Organic farm, where we can cultivate them exactly how we want.

 To learn more about our herbs and supplements, visit meetyourherbs.com, the world’s first herb traceability platform.
 Simply type in the herb ID on your product and discover the purity, potency, and integrity of what you’re taking.

 Lastly, we’d like to mention an herbal supplement that contains Gotu Kola.
-Gaia Herbs Mental Alertness is made with a synergistic blend of herbs traditionally known for supporting mental clarity, focus, and memory.*
+Gaia Herbs Mental Alertness is a synergistic blend of herbs traditionally known for supporting mental clarity, focus, and memory.*

 You don’t need us to tell you that distractions (like noise or notifications on your phone, just to name two) can reduce your focus and concentration.
 But it never hurts to be reminded.

 For better focus, remove distractions from your space before starting your task.
-Checking your phone once might not take much time, but according to research, “It takes 30 to 60 seconds to refocus on one task after transferring attention to a second one.”5
+Checking your phone once might not take much time, but according to research, “It takes 30 to 60 seconds to refocus on one task after transferring attention to a second one.”
+REF#1719

 That brings us to our next point: multitasking.

-Contrary to popular opinion, multitasking—or, rather, trying to multitask—can actually reduce your productivity.
+Contrary to popular opinion, multitasking—or trying to multitask—can reduce your productivity.

-As experts note, “Multitasking is a misnomer because our brains can really only focus on one task at a time.
-When we think we are doing three things at once, our brains actually switch back and forth from task to task.”5
+As experts note, “Multitasking is a misnomer because our brains can only focus on one task at a time.
+When we think we are doing three things at once, our brains switch back and forth from task to task.”
+REF#1719

 You may have heard of the Pomodoro Technique, which involves setting a timer for 25 minutes, working until the timer goes off, and then taking a five-minute break.
 After four cycles, you give yourself a 20- or 30-minute break.